wp-plugins/wp-photo-album-plus/readme.txt

 WordPress developers Codex page and more specifically at the section about themes and plugins.

 == Changelog ==

+= 2.4.1 =

+= New features =
+* You can set the location of the coverphotos and the thumbnail images when set to 'as covers' independently to the left hand side or the (default) right hand side on the settings page.

+= Bug fixes =
+* Various minor fixes in behaviour and lay-out.

 = 2.4.0 =